 4. Yes!
-That’s what I’m looking for: Exposure at Gary’s Wet-n-Whistle in Peoria, Illinois.
+That’s exactly what I’m looking for—exposure at a bar called Gary’s Wet-n-Whistle in Peoria, Illinois.
 Look out, Grammys!
 Here comes me!

 5. Sure!
-I always wanted to whip out my penis during my shows.
+I always wanted to whip out my private parts during my shows.
 That’s what you mean by exposure, right?

 6. Thanks for this opportunity!
 I always save my most adventurous concerts for “exposure” gigs.
 We’re planning on a three-hour rendition of Sun Ra’s "Space is the Place."
 Make sure you have an experienced sound man and a lot of mics.